avinashi10/receipt-processor-challenge/README.md

 Follow the steps below to run the Fetch My Points App on your machine using Docker.

 ### Prerequisites
-- Docker installed on your machine.
+- Docker installed and running on your machine.
 Refer to the official Docker installation instructions for your operating system.

 ### Clone the Repository
-Clone the repository for the Receipt Processor App by running the following command:
+Clone the repository for the Fetch My Points App by running the following command:
 `git clone https://github.com/avinashi10/receipt-processor-challenge.git`

 ### Navigate to the Project Directory